 While presenting tasks in cold environments, cold stress is a reality that could affect many workers if they are not well equipped and well dressed with the correct gear.
 Cold-related disorders such as hypothermia, frostbite of limbs or chilblains are matters that many companies have to face when it comes to working in cold environments.

 In order to prevent these types of work hazards, you surely want to choose your workwear for cold environments carefully, as your comfort and safety gamble on your decision.

 Keep reading this article to understand the importance of clothing for cold environments and to know some tips that will help you choose the appropriate workwear.

 In terms of temperatures, there are two categories to consider: positive cold and subzero cold.
-As it is named, positive cold is all the temperatures equal to or above 0ºc but they are still ‘'low'' enough to be considered ‘'cold' (0 ºc - 10 ºc).
+As it is named, positive cold are all the temperatures equal to or above 0ºc but that are still ‘'low'' enough to be considered ‘'cold' (0 ºc - 10 ºc).
 Whilst subzero cold is all the temperatures inferior to 0ºc.

 In our brand, Ticeworkwear® , we have protection for both of these categories: for subzero cold, The Thermo Suit would be a perfect choice.
 For positive cold, we recommend you the Thermo Light Vest and Thermo Light Jacket .